appscode/blog/content/post/kubestash-v2024.6.4/index.md

 In this case, a helper `RestoreSession` will be created in the same namespace of the applied `RestoreSession` to restore the data of the workload.

-#### MySQL, MariaDB, MongoDB & PostgreSQL Application Level Backup & Restore

-We've added support application level backup and restore for `MySQL`, `MariaDB`, `MongoDB` and `PostgreSQL`.
-We'll be backing up both the database manifests and their associated data.
-When it comes to restoration, the manifests will be restored first, followed by the data.

-Here is an example of `BackupConfiguration` for MySQL:
+Here is an example of a `BackupConfiguration` for backing up both the manifests and data (dump) of a `MySQL` database in the same session:

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1